napari/napari.github.io/fundamentals/installation.md

 After clicking "Open", the viewer should appear.
 Don't worry, you only have to go through this process once when you install a new bundle.

+### installing the Windows bundle

+(Guide coming soon...
+In the meantime, if you try it and encounter issues, see below for how to contact us.)

+### installing the Linux bundle

+(Guide coming soon...
+In the meantime, if you try it and encounter issues, see below for how to contact us.)

 ## bug reports

 If you are running into issues,